What’s on your plate today, my friend?

 Cooking healthy meals can be a challenge—especially on busy weekdays.

 That’s been the case for me lately.
-To be honest, some of my healthy meal prep habits have gone out the window!
+To be honest, with the hustle and bustle of the fall season—and our big move from New York to Connecticut—some of my healthy meal prep habits have gone out the window!
+And, of course, everything going on in the world right now hasn’t exactly made things feel less stressful…

 You can probably relate…

-My hope is that they make your life a little easier—and help you get a rainbow of healthy produce onto your plate this week.
+My hope is that these tips make your life a little easier—and help you get a rainbow of healthy produce onto your plate this week.

 Tip #1 – Wash n’ chop